ByteRookie/AGS_Service/README.md

 HomeKit does not handle the AGS player's dynamically changing name and TV source list.
 If you plan to expose the player to HomeKit either specify ``homekit_player`` so a dedicated media player with a static name is created, or enable ``static_name`` and set ``disable_Tv_Source: true`` to keep the main player's name and source list constant.

-## Automation

-AGS Service handles speaker grouping internally.
-No extra Home Assistant automations are needed.
-The old `AGS Automation Example.yaml` file has been removed.

 ## Service Logic

 AGS evaluates several conditions to decide when to play and which speaker should be primary: